Resource allocation exploiting reflective surfaces to minimize the outage probability in VLC: Optimization Problem Formulation

-where $\epsilon$ is an infinitesimal value that forces the algorithm towards a unique optimal solution that minimizes the number of mirrors (or ORISs) employed in $\mathcal{O}_1^*$, or the amount of optical power allocated in $\mathcal{O}_2^*$, while prioritizing the outage probability represented by variable $b$.
+where $\mathcal{O}^*$ can be either where $\epsilon$ is an infinitesimal value that forces the algorithm towards a unique optimal solution that minimizes the number of mirrors (or ORISs) employed in $\mathcal{O}_1^*$, or the amount of optical power allocated in $\mathcal{O}_2^*$, while prioritizing the outage event represented by variable $b$(q).
+For the remainder of the paper, we remove the functional dependence of $b$, $\mathbf{P}$ and $\boldsymbol{\beta}$ on q for notation simplicity as we consider the same objective functions for every user location and orientation.

-An optimization problem can be solved with off-the-shelf software if constraints are linear, bilinear or quadratic, in both convex and non-convex optimization problems\,\cite{Gurobi}.
+An optimization problem can be solved with off-the-shelf software if constraints are linear, bilinear or quadratic, in both convex and non-convex optimization problems~\cite{Gurobi}.
 In the following, we analyze both communication and illumination constraints.